ozgurCEN/ML-Practices/Recommendation Models/Add-hoc Model with Spark/README.md

 Model, in fact, doesn't use any statistical calculations (i.e ALS, Pearson Correleation, Cosine Similarities) to find "movies to be liked" but it is effective as the train dataset grows.

-It simply finds other users that ranked films similarly to object user.
-Then it finds those users' ranks that gave to other movies and calculates top n movies higly ranked ones.
+Model takes object user and finds other users who rated 4-5 points to the same film to which object user rated 5 points.
+Then it finds those users' other film rankings and calculates top n movies higly ranked ones.

 Model uses Spark RDD data structure and it is a good practice to work on Spark RDDs due to having many different data editing operations.

+### Simple Usage